wgsl-tooling-wg/wesl-rs/crates/wesl/README.md

 ## Usage in [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html)

-In your rust project you probably want to have your WESL code converted automatically to a WGSL string at build-time, unless your WGSL code must be assembled at runtime.
+In your Rust project you probably want to have your WESL code converted automatically to a WGSL string at build-time, unless your WGSL code must be assembled at runtime.

 Add this crate to your build dependencies in `Cargo.toml`: